encode/django-rest-framework/docs/api-guide/viewsets.md

 * `name` - the display name for the viewset.
 This argument is mutually exclusive to `suffix`.
 * `description` - the display description for the individual view of a viewset.

-You may inspect these attributes to adjust behaviour based on the current action.
+You may inspect these attributes to adjust behavior based on the current action.
 For example, you could restrict permissions to everything except the `list` action similar to this:

     def get_permissions(self):
         """